THE ARCHIES circa 1970:

 As skilled at harmony singing as he was at singing lead, Ron Dante performed both duties at most of the studio dates, and eventually started writing songs for The Archies, too.
 Before long, Jeff Barry had roped Andy Kim into writing for the group.
 Bobby Bloom, another of Barry's up-and-coming stars, took part in the sessions as a songwriter, musician and background singer.
 His solo career wouldn't take off until after The Archies had cooled down, but he'd already co-written the Garage Rock classic "Mony Mony" with Tommy James, and his 1970 hit "Montego Bay" would become a Pop standard.
 Although her voice would not be prominently featured until 1969, Toni Wine (another of Don Kirshner's ex-staff writers) was recruited to provide a distinctive female background voice.
 "People would come in and out in the background," Dante recalled in 1997.
 "Some girls came in, a few background singers.
 Toni Wine, of course, sang on 'Sugar, Sugar.'
 We did maybe an album's worth of material together (where) the background group was Toni Wine, Jeff Barry and Ron Dante."

-Reportedly, Ellie Greenwich, Ritchie Adams, Joey DiBenedetto, Steve Tudanger, Maeretha Stewart, Jamie Carr, Leslie and Merle Miller, Susan Morse and Joey Levine were among those various and sundry background voices.
+Reportedly, Ellie Greenwich, Ritchie Adams, Joey DiBenedetto, Steve Tudanger, Maeretha Stewart, Jamie Carr, Leslie and Merle Miller, Susan Morse and Tony Passalacqua were among those various and sundry background voices (some of whom Dante doesn't remember having taken part).
 However, since The Archies were promoted via their TV show, and no (legitimate) touring band was ever formed, Ron Dante sang all the voice parts on many dates, with Barry employing the same overdubbing techniques he'd used in 1963/64 on The Raindrops' recordings.
 The aforementioned Ron Frangipane, guitarists Hugh McCracken, Sal DiTroia, David Spinozza and Dave Appell, bass players Chuck Rainey and Joey Macho, drummers Buddy Saltzman and Gary Chester and other regulars at Steed Records studio dates joined Barry, Bloom and sometime guest percussionist Ray "Gitarzan" Stevens to create The Archies' exceptional musical backing.

 Mickey, frequent co-star Judy Garland and their friends got musically inclined early on, but it would take The Archies much longer to break into song.
-They finally débuted as a Rock group on the CBS television network the morning of 14 September 1968.
+After their first appearance as a trio in the April 1967 issue of Life With Archie, they débuted as quintet on the CBS television network.
+It was the morning of 14 September 1968.
 Programming chief Fred Silverman felt they were just what he needed to counter charges that children's TV had become too violent.
 There was just no pleasing some critics, though! "'The Archie Show' was not what one would call inspired," writes Hal Erickson in his book Television Cartoon Shows.
 "Its sledgehammer humor (was) made obvious by the overuse of a canned laugh track, and the potentially endearing traits and catch-phrases of the characters (notably Principal Weatherbee's oft-repeated I DIDN'T SEE THAT!
 I DIDN'T SEE THAT!) were likewise pummeled into weariness."
 Be that as it may, "The Archie Show" garnered phenomenal ratings.
 With 75% of the viewing audience hooked on the madcap adventures of these zany high-schoolers, they were, in fact, the highest ratings in the history of Saturday morning TV at that time.

 The TV show may well have been aimed at preteen audiences, but the music was sophisticated enough to appeal to a wider range of people.
 "The Archies have everything going for them," agreed Billboard in its 21 September 1968 review of the soundtrack album.
 "They have a smooth vocal blend (and) the material is first-rate."
 The Archies' full-tilt rocker of a début single on Don Kirshner's Calendar label, "Bang-Shang-A-Lang," climbed to #22 on Billboard's Hot 100 chart.
 With "Truck Driver" on the flipside, it was truly a double treat.
 Predictably, though, Rock purists wanted nothing to do with the record, or the group.
 Archie?
 Jughead?
 Hot Dog?
 For cryin' out loud . . . weren't The Monkees bad enough???!!
 "Bang-Shang-A-Lang" was dismissed as nothing more than a fluke, a throwaway.
 When the follow-up single, another pair of blistering rockers in the form of "Feelin' So Good" (SKOOBY-DOO)" and "Love Light" failed to crack the national Top Forty, critics were sure they'd heard the last of Don Kirshner's prefabricated funny paper band.